Router configuration - easy security and improvements

 SSID hiding doesn't do anything against hackers, it wastes your time and makes your laptop constantly yell out the name.

 These settings have uses, but they are not for normal home users.
-If you're using either, turn them off and just forget these options exist.
+If you're using either, turn them off since they’ll distract you from other security tasks.
 The only layer of security that works is a strong WiFi password.

 7. WiFi Protected Setup: Off (Probably)

 Turn this off, probably.
-"WPS" is a poorly-implemented security nightmare that's sometimes easily exploited to hack into your network.
+"WPS" is a poorly-implemented security nightmare that's sometimes easily exploited.
 Turn it off unless you have, or plan to have, a WiFi printer that requires it to set up the system.

 8. Remote Management: Off